MicheleCotrufo/pyThorlabsAPT/README.md

 ## Installation
-The package uses the Thorlabs' APT.dll shared library, and it therefore only works under Windows.
-To install, follow these steps
+The package uses the Thorlabs APT.dll shared library, and therefore it only works under Windows.
+To install, follow these steps:

 1. Install the script via the package manager pip,
 ```bash